obDann/TEQApp/teamOverview/code_review/README.md

 * The graphs that he made, Histogram, Scatter plot and Line graph should be refactored to be line graph,histogram and pie graph because we couldn't find usage of scatter plot and pie graph is better for comparison.
     * Some of the variables in the parameters were not needed, so they are removed during the refactoring
 ### Riaz to Susan
-some docstring requirements dont match parameters
+* Some docstring requirements don't match parameters

-graph
+* graph
-Dispensables; Comments
+    * Dispensables; Comments
-	-A few unnecessary comments, code is clear without them
+    * A few unnecessary comments, code is clear without them

-pie_graph
+* pie_graph
-Symbolic Constant
+* Symbolic Constant
-	-Good to seperate symbolic constants from code into variables -Symbolic constants should be all caps
+    * Good to seperate symbolic constants from code into variables
+    * Symbolic constants should be all caps

-graph subtypes
+* graph subtypes
-Dispensables; Duplicate Code
+* Dispensables; Duplicate Code
-	-display has diplicate code between the subtypes -this can be moved up to the abstract class's display method
+    * display has diplicate code between the subtypes
+    * this can be moved up to the abstract class's display method

 ### Susan to David
+* A TEQ account should not have the authority to delete other TEQ accounts
+* In client_db_functions, there should be a "check duplicate field" which would return whether or not the field exists in order to prevent rollbacks from happening every time a duplicate value is attempted to be inserted into to the database

 ### David to Dann